 A baking tray, or baking sheet, is a multi-function utensil, and can be used for baking anything from sausage rolls to braided breads, or roasting items ranging from vegetables to oven fries.

 The two terms — tray and sheet — are often used interchangeably, or used based on regional preference.

 Technically, though, there is a difference: a “baking tray” has rimmed sides, and a “baking sheet” has no rimmed sides.

-In the US and Canada, and some Caribbean countries, the colloquial household name of “cookie sheet” comes from the food item they are presumed to be most used for: cookies.
+In the U.S., Canada, and some Caribbean countries, the colloquial household name of “cookie sheet” comes from the food item they are presumed to be most used for: cookies.

 The term “cookie sheet” appears to be limited to those two countries.
 As the English word “cookie” is not really used elsewhere (“biscuit” is the preferred term outside North America), it makes sense that neither obviously would be the term “cookie sheet.”
 Regardless, note the term is always “cookie sheet”, not “cookie tray”, whether there are rims or not.